nixworks/public/news/2007/09/17/index.md

 _Context: EU, EUR, Microsoft, antitrust_

 ### [ The Supreme Court of Pakistan hears petitions as to whether Pervez Musharraf should remain as head of the Pakistani Army while serving as the President of Pakistan. ](/news/2007/09/17/the-supreme-court-of-pakistan-hears-petitions-as-to-whether-pervez-musharraf-should-remain-as-head-of-the-pakistani-army-while-serving-as-t.md)
-_Context: Pakistani Army, Pervez Musharraf, Supreme Court, president_
+_Context: Pakistani troops, Pervez Musharraf, Supreme Court, president_

 ### [ 2007 Pacific typhoon season: The death toll from Typhoon Nari in South Korea rises to nine. ](/news/2007/09/17/2007-pacific-typhoon-season-the-death-toll-from-typhoon-nari-in-south-korea-rises-to-nine.md)
 _Context: 2007 Pacific typhoon season, South Korea_